7 28 CFR §35.104 Definitions.

-- Transportation includes –
+(16) Transportation includes -

-- Travel to and from school and between schools;
+(i) Travel to and from school and between schools;

-- Travel in and around school buildings; and
+(ii) Travel in and around school buildings; and

 10 34 CFR §300.43 Transition services.

-Transition services means a coordinated set of activities for a child with a disability that —
+(a) Transition services means a coordinated set of activities for a child with a disability that —

-- Is designed to be within a results oriented process, that is focused on improving the academic and functional achievement of the child with a disability to facilitate the child’s movement from school to post-school activities, including postsecondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation;
+(1) Is designed to be within a results oriented process, that is focused on improving the academic and functional achievement of the child with a disability to facilitate the child’s movement from school to post-school activities, including postsecondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation;

-- Is based on the individual child’s needs, taking into account the child’s strengths, preferences, and interests; and includes —
+(2) Is based on the individual child’s needs, taking into account the child’s strengths, preferences, and interests; and includes —

-- Related services;
+(ii) Related services;

-- Community experiences;
+(iii) Community experiences;

-- The development of employment and other post-school adult living objectives; and
+(iv) The development of employment and other post-school adult living objectives; and

 (v) If appropriate, acquisition of daily living skills and provision of a functional vocational evaluation.

 (b) Transition services for children with disabilities may be special education, if provided as specially designed instruction, or a related service, if required to assist a child with a disability to benefit from special education.

 11 34 CFR §300.44 Universal Design.

-Universal Design has the meaning given the term in Section 3 of the Assistive Technology Act of 1998, as amended, 29 U.S.C.
-3002.
-The definition of Universal Design means a concept or philosophy for designing and delivering products and services that are usable by people with the widest possible range of functional capabilities, which include products and services that are directly accessible (without requiring assistive technologies) and products and services that are interoperable with assistive technologies.
+(19) the term "universal design" means a concept or philosophy for designing and delivering products and services that are usable by people with the widest possible range of functional capabilities, which include products and services that are directly accessible (without requiring assistive technologies) and products and services that are interoperable with assistive technologies.